MicrosoftDocs/cpp-docs/docs/standard-library/shared-ptr-class.md

 - if it was constructed from a `shared_ptr` object that owns that resource,

-- if it was constructed from a [weak_ptr Class](../standard-library/weak-ptr-class.md) object that points to that resource, or
+- if it was constructed from a [weak_ptr](../standard-library/weak-ptr-class.md) object that points to that resource, or

 - if ownership of that resource was assigned to it, either with [shared_ptr::operator=](#op_eq) or by calling the member function [shared_ptr::reset](#reset).